-- 64 The OASIS Reference Model for Service Oriented Architecture identifies the key characteristics of SOA - 65 and defines many of the important concepts needed to understand what SOA is and what makes it - 66 important.
-The Reference Architecture Foundation takes the Reference Model as its starting point, in - 67 particular the vocabulary and definition of important terms and concepts. - The SOA-RAF goes further in that it shows how SOA-based systems can be realized albeit in an - abstract way.
-As noted above, SOA-based systems are better thought of as dynamic systems rather than - 70 stand-alone software products.
-Consequently, how they are used and managed is at least as important - architecturally as how they are constructed.
+64 The OASIS Reference Model for Service Oriented Architecture identifies the key characteristics of SOA

+The SOA-RAF goes further in that it shows how SOA-based systems can be realized - albeit in an 68 architecturally as how they are constructed.

+69 abstract way.
+As noted above, SOA-based systems are better thought of as dynamic systems rather than

+70 stand-alone software products.
+Consequently, how they are used and managed is at least as important